 Even early on in her career, Jennifer refused to give in to requests to lose weight for her role in The Hunger Games.
 She recognized her responsibility as a role model for females of all ages, and demanded instead to play a strong, healthy, beautiful Katniss Everdeen.
 By playing a powerful (not emaciated) female character, it may have influenced millions of girls and women by challenging their definition of beauty.

 4. Daisy Ridley

 Hollywood is regularly criticized to creating ancillary roles for women.
 But in Star Wars: The Force Awakens, Ridley’s character Rey isn’t focused on finding romance or needing a man to rescue her.
-All the arguments that female driven films are not profitable withered with Star Wars: The Force Awakens breaking every domestic box-office record.
+All the arguments that female-driven films are not profitable withered when Star Wars: The Force Awakens breaking every domestic box-office record.
 It currently stands as the highest grossing film in American history and has sequels arriving in 2017 and 2019.

 Daisy has also championed positive body image and acceptance for her young fans.
 In a recent Instagram photo, the 24-year-old actress recently used social media to share a post about self-esteem and the pressures to appear perfect to others on social media.